d4n3sh/thedaneshproject/content/posts/2007-05-15-windows-vista-upgrade-decision-made-simple.md

   - 1211372644

 ---
 Thinking about upgrading to vista?
-This flowchart will help yo understand what&#8217;s needed, do you have it and finally force you to make a decision.
+This flowchart will help yo understand what's needed, do you have it and finally force you to make a decision.

 [![vistaupgradebig.jpg][1]][2]